slarmoo/Startup/README.md

 + Application elements - The website has good contrast and whitespace.
 + Application text content - The fonts are consistent.
 + Application images - Has images that fit properly into the website.

+### Javascript Deliverable

+For this deliverable I added some base functionality for my webpage.

++ login - When you enter a username and password, it sends you to the browse page.
++ database - Displays the posts that you input.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
++ WebSocket - Made randomly generated posts.
+This will be replaced with WebSocket posts later.
++ application logic - The settings page changes the day that you can access the website and the look of the entire website.

+Known issues: Images do not currently work with the database.